gothinkster/rails-realworld-example-app/README.md

 - Clone this repo
 - `bundle install` to install all req'd dependencies
+- `rake db:migrate` to make all database migrations
 - `rails s` to start the local server